 5 smart moves for investing in CDs

-Although CD rates have already started moving up since the Federal Reserve raised interest rates, this year could still bring some further boosts.
+CD rates have already started moving up since the Federal Reserve starting raising interest rates.

 Though the climb has been more gradual than savers would like, even a slow upward movement in rates over the next year or more means CD savers need to be savvier than ever in choosing their certificates — and their timing.